Updated June 7th with additional links, a bibliography, and an expanded contributor list.

 Welberry, Karen.
 “Nick Cave and the Australian Language of Laughter.”
 Cultural Seeds: Essays on the Work of Nick Cave.
 Farnham: Ashgate, 2009.
 47-64.

 Paunovic, Zoran.
 Istorija, fikcija, mit (Geopoetika, Beograd 2006).
 In Serbian.
 Essay on Blake and Morrison.

 Corcoran, Neil.
 Do You, Mr. Jones?
 Bob Dylan with the Poets and Professors.
 Chatto.

 Dettmar, Kevin ed.
 The Cambridge Companion to Bob Dylan.

 Dylan, Bob.
 Chronicles.
 2 volumes.
 Simon and Schuster.

 Ricks, Christopher.
 Dylan’s Visions of Sin.
 Harper Perennial.

 McCutcheon, Mark A. Techno, Frankenstein, and Copyright.
 Popular Music 26.2 (2007): 259-280.

-Hearty thanks to the following contributors, in alphabetical order:
+Hearty thanks to the following contributors to the list of works above, in alphabetical order: